Save thousands on your business taxes with Section 179 Deductions

 Discover the advantages associated with Section 179 Deductions, and save thousands on essential business investments.

-Please note that we at Burkett are not tax professionals.
+Note: we at Burkett Restaurant Equipment & Supplies are not tax professionals.
 Consult your tax preparer to decide what's best for your business.

 Key Considerations - Section 179 Deductions

-Use the guidelines to decide if Section 179 deductions will benefit your business.
+Use these guidelines to decide if Section 179 deductions will benefit your business.

 • Qualifying factors